No other religion or religious leader has ever made any claim that even comes close to the magnitude of Jesus Christ’s resurrection from the dead.

 That happened because this case was a very politically charged one between the Roman governor, Pontius Pilate, and the Jewish religious leaders led by the high priest, Caiaphas.

-And what happened that Sunday morning is the culmination of history, from Eden to Eternity.
+And what happened on that Resurrection Sunday morning is the culmination of history, from Eden to Eternity.

 Why the Resurrection Matters

 But what really happened with the resurrection is Jesus had conquered mankind’s greatest foe: death.
-Because Jesus had risen from the grave, he controlled death.
+Because Jesus had risen from the grave, he controlled even death itself.

-He died for all of mankind, and then, through his resurrection, he defeated death and broke it’s bondage for all time.
-The bondage of death came into the world because of sin.
-So in defeating death, Jesus also declared his victory once and for all over the bondage of sin.
+This bondage of death came into the world because of sin.
+So in defeating death, Jesus also declared his victory once and for all over the heavy yoke of sin.

 You’re going to find this recorded in John 20 and 21.
 It’s too much for me to share here, but it’s desperately important.